Bhanumarripudi/Group_CS6_project/README.md

 ``Objective:``

-To develop a hand gesture recognition model using surface  EMG signals to control a software designed robot.
+* To develop a hand gesture recognition model using surface EMG signals to control a software designed robot.​

+* Hand gestures through surface electromyography (sEMG) signals, which are then converted into commands for the control of robots.

 ``Main Goals :``​

-1) Design an accurate hand gesture recognition model using automatic feature extraction and classification technique like  CNN with attention mechanism.​
-2) Develop a software robot whose moment will be controlled using developed hand gesture recognition model.​

-``Additional Goals:``​
-1) To create a dataset using surface EMG sensor.​

-2) Analysis of hand gesture model performance with the proposed method. ​
+1.Develop a Robot Gesture Classification System:​

+* Capture and process Surface EMG signals to classify hand gestures with high accuracy.​

+* Implement signal processing techniques to filter noise and extract meaningful features from EMG data.​

+2.Control a Software Robot Using Gestures:​

+* Translate classified gestures into robot movements (e.g., Forward, Backward, Left, Right).​

+* Ensure real-time and reliable control of the robot via Wi-Fi communication

    ![Screenshot 2024-10-18 104502](https://github.com/user-attachments/assets/89bd53ae-ef76-4136-9b16-0d5e59d28ecb)